Bachelor of ArtsEducation

 Winn Crenshaw Wheeler, Ph.D.

-Winn Crenshaw Wheeler, Ph.D. is an Assistant Professor of Literacy.
-She received her doctorate in Curriculum and Instruction with an emphasis on literacy and instructional coaching from the University of Louisville.
-Dr. Wheeler holds a Masters of Education in Elementary Education as well as a Bachelor of Arts with majors in Elementary Education and History from Elon University.
+Winn Crenshaw Wheeler, Ph.D., is an Assistant Professor of Literacy.
+She received her doctorate in Curriculum and Instruction with an emphasis on Literacy and Instructional Coaching from the University of Louisville.
+Dr. Wheeler holds a Master of Education in Elementary Education as well as a Bachelor of Arts in Elementary Education and History from Elon University.
 Additionally, she is a National Board Certified Teacher (Middle Childhood Generalist).
 Prior to her work at Bellarmine, Dr. Wheeler worked in public education for twenty years where she served as a classroom teacher and literacy coach.
-Her research interests include adolescent literacy, fluency development, writing assessment and instruction, professional collaboration, instructional coaching, and curriculum design.
+Her research interests include adolescent literacy, fluency development, writing assessment and instruction, professional collaboration, instructional coaching and curriculum design.
 At Bellarmine, Dr. Wheeler teaches courses in literacy at the undergraduate and graduate levels.

 Accreditation